Evolution equation for quantum coherence: Abstract

 \section{Abstract}

-Coherence plays an important role in quantum resource theory, which is strongly related with entanglement.
-Similar to the entanglement factorization law, we find the coherence factorization law of quantum states through fully and strictly incoherent operation (FSIO) channels.
+Quantum coherence plays an important role in quantum resource theory, which is strongly related with entanglement.
+Similar to the entanglement evolution equation, we find the coherence evolution equation of quantum states through fully and strictly incoherent operation (FSIO) channels.
 In order to quantify the full coherence of qudit states, we define G-coherence and convex roof of G-coherence, and prove that the G-coherence is a strong coherence monotone and the convex roof of G-coherence is a coherence measure under FSIO, respectively.
-Experimental verification of the coherence factorization law for qubits and qutrits under genuinely incoherent operations (GIOs) has been shown in [Photonics Research \textbf{10}, 2172 (2022)].
-Actually, GIO is a special case of FSIO.
-We prove that coherence factorization law can be generalized under all possible FSIO channels for arbitrary qudit states.
+Furthermore, we prove a coherence evolution equation for arbitrary $d$-dimensional quantum pure and mixed states under FSIO channels, which generalizes the entanglement evolution equation for bipartite pure states.
+Our results will play an important role in the simplification of dynamical coherence measure.